Dave-team/Knowledge-base/Relationships.md

   - Share specifically how you feel about the relationship and be honest
   - Talk about the future more often and make sure you’re aligned on expectations at all times
   - Speak about our wants and expectations more clearly
-  - Apologize where required and more importantly, show that you change
+  - Apologize sincerely where required and more importantly, show that you change
   - Really listen to concerns - especially when the same things come up frequently (e.g. cleaning)
   - Take her concerns and action on them but not because she wants you to.
 If you disagree, mention it and say find a compromise that works for both.
 Be a bit of a challenge and not just some people pleaser that is easy to walk over.
 Similarly, don't pressure someone into doing things your way.
   - When women are venting about their problems they just want you to listen.
 They don't want advice on how to fix the situation.